ConsciousML/mlflow-template/README.md

 If any of the following job fail, the push/merge will be rejected. <br>
 This ensures that the code meets a certain level of quality. <br>

-The CI contains the following jobs:
+The CI uses following tools:
-- `create-virutalenv`: creates a virtual environment with the necessary dependencies.
+- `Virtualenv`: creates a virtual environment with the necessary dependencies.
-    Used by the other jobs to run in parallel and avoid the re-definition of the Python environment.
-- `check-linting`: uses Pylint to check for any linting error.
+- `Pylint`: check for any linting error.
 If any is found, the CI triggers and error.
-- `check-coding-style`: runs Black to check for any formatting error in the Python code.
+- `Black` to check for any formatting error in the Python code.
-- `check-static-types`: uses MyPy to check for type hints errors.
+- `MyPy`: to check for type hints errors.
-- `check-security-vulnerability`: runs bandit to check for any security vulnerability in the code.
+- `Bandit` to check for any security vulnerability in the code.
-- `run-tests`: uses PyTest to make sure tests pass.
+- `Pytest` to run the test suite.

 ### Customization
 This repository comes with multiple configuration file that you can modify as you see fit: